Chart Color Schemes

 Salisbury Downs is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The latest Census evaluated dwelling structures in Salisbury Downs with 79.6% houses and 20.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 75.2% houses and 24.9% other dwellings.
-Home ownership in Salisbury Downs was at 28.3%, with the remainder mortgaged (35.8%) or rented (35.9%).
+Dwelling structure in Salisbury Downs, as evaluated at the latest Census, comprised 79.6% houses and 20.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Home ownership in Salisbury Downs was at 28.3%, with the remainder of dwellings either mortgaged (35.8%) or rented (35.9%).
 The median monthly mortgage repayment was $1,300, below Adelaide metro's average of $1,562.
 Median weekly rent in Salisbury Downs was $273, compared to Adelaide metro's $320.
-Nationally, mortgage repayments were significantly lower at $1,863 and rents substantially below the national figure of $375.
+Nationally, mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing